 The important point is that there are no proxies, no exemptions or relaxation allowances for Essential Skills Wales (ESW).
-All the information on ESW is available on the Welsh Assembly Government website via the following link: It includes an FAQ paper which notes that there will be no proxies for ESW.

-http://wales.gov.uk/topics/educationandskills/learningproviders/essentia lskillswales/?la ng=en entering onto this Higher Apprenticeship to ensure equality of access for people with learning difficulties.
+The FSP encourages providers and employers to accept alternatives to qualifications when entering onto this Higher Apprenticeship to ensure equality of access for people with learning difficulties.
 These alternatives include volunteering, employment, portfolio of evidence and non-accredited courses.